 Fearless Writers Program

-Fearless Writers gives high school students regular opportunites for free expression, to write about their lived experience, to collaborate and lead research on issues that matter most like neighborhood segregation, gun violence, the lost history of Black Toledo, and the consequences of COVID-19.
-The program serves Toledo area high school students, with a special emphasis on Toledo Public Schools.
+Toledo Fearless Writers gives high school students regular opportunities for free expression, to write about their lived experience, to collaborate and lead research on issues that matter most like neighborhood segregation, gun violence, the lost history of Black Toledo, and the consequences of COVID-19.
+The program serves Toledo area high school students, with a special emphasis on Public Schools.
 Fearless Writers is proud of their long-standing relationship with the AVID program at Rogers High School.
 Fearless Writers also involves University of Toledo students as writing mentors from medicine, nursing, physical therapy, occupational therapy, social work, and English.
 Both university and high school students have regular opportunities to publish and present at local conference at The University of Toledo and BGSU.

 Our Vision